Hendryboyz/aws/storage/cloud-front.md

 * Origin: The server host the content
 * Distribution: Configure all aspects of a specific implementation of CloudFront from
 * Edge Location: local infrastructures that host caches of users data.(Price Class)
 * Regional Edge Caches: Larger version of edge locations.
 Less of them but they have more capability and can serve larger areas.

 ## Type
 * Web: Static and dynamic content for browsers
-* RTMP: using Adobe Flash Media Server's RTMP Protocol
+* RTMP: using Adobe Flash Media Server's RTMP Protocol(Adobe Realtime messaging protocol)

 ## Origin Access Identity(OAI)
 > Virtual Identities associate with one/more distributions and can be used in bucket policies to restrict the access.